 How do I stop receiving UF Alert texts?

-You can opt-out anytime by texting “STOP UFAlert” or “QUIT UFAlert” to 23177.
+You can opt-out anytime by texting “STOP UFAlert” or “QUIT UFAlert” to SMS shortcode "23177".

 I am no longer a student or employee, how do I stop receiving UF Alert emails?